jimboharrison/TemboTechTest-ApplicationService-Private/log.md

 # Log

 ## Asummptions
+1. IoC container would be setup in each of the products project files or entry points.
 ### Initial Assumptions
 1. Since Services.AdministratorOne.Abstractions is a third party library, then so must be Services.AdministratorTwo.Abstractions.
 Because of this I will not touch these projects but try to use the interfaces provided in respective products...
 ## Decisions